Skip to product information

 Style

-The Lin Ze Xu Statue and the Kimlau War Memorial offer glimpses of Chinese and Chinese American history spanning centuries.
-Born in 1785 in the Fujian province, Lin Ze Xu was a Chinese scholar and official known for his role in the two Opium Wars.
+The Lin Ze Xu Statue and the Kimlau War Memorial offer glimpses into Chinese and Chinese American history spanning centuries.
+Lin Ze Xu, born in 1785 in Fujian Province, was a Chinese scholar and official renowned for his role in the two Opium Wars.

-Standing nearby is the Kimlau War Memorial, the memorial arch honors Chinese American veterans and is named for Lieutenant Benjamin Ralph Kimlau.
-Kimlau was a Chinese American pilot who sacrificed his life during World War II.
-The Chinese Exclusion Act was repealed after War World II due to America’s alliance with China.
+Nearby stands the Kimlau War Memorial, an arch honoring Chinese American veterans.
+It is named after Lieutenant Benjamin Ralph Kimlau, a Chinese American pilot who gave his life during World War II.
+The repeal of the Chinese Exclusion Act after World War II was partly influenced by America’s alliance with China during the war.

-It was here that my father met his uncle when he immigrated to America.
-He was separated from his mother at the tender age of 6 during World War 2 and ended up making his way from Canton China to Hong Kong by himself.
-He eventually linked up with his cousin and when he was old enough, he got a job on an ocean liner.
-When the ocean liner docked in New York City he got off and never looked back.
+This area also holds personal significance for me: it was where my father first met his uncle upon immigrating to America.
+Separated from his mother at the tender age of six during World War II, my father made his way alone from Canton, China, to Hong Kong.
+He eventually reunited with his cousin and, when old enough, secured a job on an ocean liner.
+When the ship docked in New York City, he stepped off—and never looked back.

 Limited Edition Prints: All archival prints are printed on canvas and come with at least 1.5 inch bleed so they can be stretched and framed.
 They are also hand embellished with a splash of color, signed, numbered, and dated.
 This is the inaugural set of prints, and will be limited to 5 total prints of each piece.
 Please allow 2-3 weeks for shipping.